Tuesday, September 26, 2017

 The International Monetary Fund (IMF) reading from an analysis of Ugandan’s investing habits since 2008 point out that we are investing more and more money in the least productive assets in the economy, namely real estate.

-The IMF says investment in real estate has been grew by about 70 percent last year from over 50 percent nine years prior.
+The IMF says investment in real estate has grown about 70 percent last year from over 50 percent nine years prior.

 The boom in real estate development has been one of the main drivers of economic growth over the last two decades or so.